 NATIONAL AMELIA EARHART DAY

-Each year on July 24, it is National Amelia Earhart Day.
-This day honors the famous aviation pioneer, Amelia Earhart and celebrates her birth.
+Each year on July 24th, National Amelia Earhart Day honors the achievements of the aviation pioneer on the date of her birth.

-- She wrote best-selling books about her flying experiences
+- Wrote best-selling books about her flying experiences

-- Earhart was instrumental in the formation of The Ninety-Nines (an organization for female pilots).
+- Instrumental in the formation of The Ninety-Nines (an organization for female pilots)

-- She joined the Purdue University aviation department faculty in 1935 as a visiting faculty member to counsel women on careers and help to inspire others with her love for aviation.
+- Joined the Purdue University aviation department faculty in 1935 as a visiting faculty member to counsel women on careers and help to inspire others with her love for aviation.

 Fascination with her life, career, and disappearance continues to this day.
 A recently discovered photograph has renewed interest in her disappearance and possible survival as a Japanese prisoner.
 Whether or not the mystery will ever be solved remains to be seen.